Immigration Attorney in Las Cruces Providing Deportation Defense

 The Statutory Period

-The three-to-five-year statutory period is basic eligibility.
+There is a period between three and five years before you begin naturalization known as the “statutory period.”
+The three-to-five-year period is basic eligibility.
 If you have a criminal record during the statutory period, then you will need to bring your entire criminal record into the immigration lawyer, especially if your criminal record includes felonies or aggravated charges.
 Your case is different from every other case.
 If you committed a crime, come in for a free consultation.

 Good Moral Character

+What constitutes as “good moral character”?
 You must prove good moral character during the statutory period.
 Good moral character begins with being honest.
 You have to be honest with your immigration lawyer about your criminal record.
 You must tell your attorney everything.
-Then your attorney will tell immigration at United States Customs and Immigration everything.
+Then your attorney will tell the United States Customs and Immigration office everything.
 It all depends on you.
 If you do not tell the truth, then you will be denied.

-What Criminal Record Might Keep You From Having Good Moral Character
+What Type of Criminal Record Might Keep You From Having Good Moral Character?

 A person convicted of an aggravated felony offense is permanently barred from establishing good moral character.
 An exception applies to this and depends on the facts.
 Each case is different.